 How To Have A Safe Summer (With Your Dog)

-It’s summertime, and that means lots of outdoor fun.
-But it also means paying close attention to your family dogs to ensure they stay safe in the heat.
+It’s summertime, which means lots of outdoor fun.
+But it also means paying close attention to your dogs, to ensure they stay safe in the heat.
 Keep reading for a quick primer on how to make this summer healthy and comfortable for the various non-human members of your family.

 Keeping Your Dog Safe In The Summer Heat